Information/ FAQ

 Temperature and clothing

 The underground barracks and the museum are heated.
-In the corridors, bunkers, casemates and cupolas there is a constant temperature of 11°C.
+In the corridors, bunkers, casemates, and cupolas, the temperature remains a constant 11 °C.

-Outdoor visits : please wear clothing appropriate for the weather conditions.
+Outdoor visits: please dress according to the weather conditions.

 Languages

-However, it is not always possible for all our staff to speak all four languages.
+We make every effort to welcome our visitors in Dutch, French, German, and English.
+However, it is not always possible for all members of our staff to speak all four languages.

-The daily individual tours in ad-hoc groups are offered in Dutch and French.
-We also regularly offer these tours in German and English.
+Daily individual tours in ad hoc groups are offered in Dutch and French, and are also regularly available in German and English.

-All other tours are available in Dutch, French, German, English and Spanish, subject to prior reservation.
+All other guided tours can be organised in Dutch, French, German, English, and Spanish, subject to prior reservation.

-School visits can be organised in Dutch, French, German and English, subject to prior reservation.
+School visits are available in Dutch, French, German, and English, by prior arrangement.

 Pets

-• they are kept on a lead by an adult at all times, and
+• they are kept on a lead at all times and supervised by an adult;

-• the dog does not cause any nuisance to other visitors and/or the staff of Fort Eben-Emael.
+• they do not cause any disturbance to other visitors or to the staff.

-Visitors remain fully liable at all times for any damage or injury caused by their dogs to the fort, other visitors and staff.
+Visitors remain fully liable for any damage or injury caused by their dog to the fort, other visitors, or staff.

 Payment

-We take electronic payment (Payconiq, Euro debit cards, Mastercard, Visa) and cash.
+We accept electronic payments (Payconiq, Maestro debit cards, Mastercard, and Visa), as well as cash.

-Alternative means of payment are only allowed if agreed in advance and in writing with the admin office.
+Alternative payment methods are only accepted if agreed in advance and confirmed in writing by the ticket office.

-Tickets purchased in advance via the Fort's website or via a third-party website will not be refunded.
+Tickets purchased in advance via the Fort’s website or through third-party platforms are non-refundable.

-Tickets are only valid on the date chosen by the visitor at the time of purchase.
+Tickets are valid only for the date selected by the visitor at the time of purchase.

 Photography and Filming

-Image and sound recordings for private use by visitors are permitted, provided that other visitors are not disturbed.
+Visitors are welcome to take photos and make audio or video recordings for private use, provided that other visitors are not disturbed.

-Image and sound recordings for professional or commercial purposes are only permitted with prior written permission from the management of Fort Eben-Emael.
-Any request for professional recordings must be submitted well in advance to press@fort-eben-emael.be .
+Recordings for professional or commercial purposes are only permitted with prior written approval from the management of Fort Eben-Emael.
+Requests for professional recordings should be submitted well in advance to press@fort-eben-emael.be.

-All recordings must be respectful of the history and heritage of the Fort.
-Recordings that do not fit this theme or that have a purely entertainment character are not allowed in principle.
+All recordings must respect the history and heritage of the fort.
+In principle, recordings that are purely for entertainment or do not align with this theme are not permitted.

 Association